 The design of the Stadium is focussed on delivering a 'fans first' philosophy.
 With 60,000 seats and the potential to increase to 70,000, the standard of the Stadium including its functionality, services, finishes and fit out will ensure that it is one of Australia's finest.

-An integrated public transport solution will ensure that fans can travel to and from the new Perth Stadium using a range of options.
+An integrated public transport solution will ensure that fans can travel to and from Perth Stadium using a range of options.

-The new Perth Stadium will create a spectacular gateway to our City.
-Together with other major development projects such as Elizabeth Quay and the Perth City Link, the new Stadium will enhance Perth's reputation as a world-class destination.
+Perth Stadium will create a spectacular gateway to our City.
+Together with other major development projects such as Elizabeth Quay and the Perth City Link, the Stadium will enhance Perth's reputation as a world-class destination.

 Construction of the stadium and sports precinct